-The NATO Science for Peace and Security Programme
+This activityThe NATO Science for Peaceis supported by:and Security Programme

-NATO Science for Peace and Security Program, Monitoring of Dumped Munitions (MODUM) The MODUM project aimed to establish a monitoring network observing chemical weapons dumpsites in the Baltic Sea, using Autonomous Underwater Vehicles (AUVs) and Remotely Operated Underwater Vehicles (ROVs).
+IDUM NATO Science for Peace and Security Program, Monitoring of Dumped Munitions (MODUM) The MODUM project aimed to establish a monitoring network observing chemical weapons dumpsites in the Baltic Sea, using Autonomous Underwater Vehicles (AUVs) and Remotely Operated Underwater Vehicles (ROVs).
 The project aimed to provide the best available solutions to address the environmental degradation of the Baltic Sea environment.
 The project included a survey phase to locate objects of concern, a monitoring phase concentrating on the collection of environmental data, and monitoring and habitat evaluation, including fish health studies and modelling of possible threats to adjacent areas.